-This slender, schooling shark prefers deeper, warm waters of the Western Atlantic where it eats smaller bony fish and invertebrates and can grow to around 43 inches long.
+This slender, schooling shark prefers deeper, warm waters of the Western Atlantic where it eats smaller bony fish and invertebrates and can grow to around 76.2 cm (30 in) long (Compagno et al., 2005).
 It has large eyes set close to its pointed snout, spines at the front of each dorsal fin, and a lobed, asymmetrical caudal (tail) fin.
-Dark gray-brown on top and fading to white underneath, it has dark dorsal fins and light or white edges to all of its fins.
-Despite its dorsal spines, it is considered harmless to humans because of its size and deep sea habitat.
+Dark gray-brown on top and fading to white underneath, it has dark dorsal fins and light or white edges to all its fins.
+Despite its dorsal spines, it is considered harmless to humans because of their size and deep-sea habitat.

 Order – Squaliformes